karthigayani/day-06/src/notes.md

 - Smart/Container
 - Here Movielist -> Smart/Container component -> It deals with data
-- Movie -> Presentational component
+- Movie -> Presentational component -> It deals with view

 ### Learn more about patterns -> https://javascriptpatterns.vercel.app/patterns/react-patterns/conpres